AnastasiaEvgenia/neighborhood-map/README.md

 This application is using the npm packages below.

 1. Create app with [create-react-app](https://www.npmjs.com/package/create-react-app).
-This application is using the npm packages below.

 2. Use Google Maps API with [google-maps-react](https://www.npmjs.com/package/google-maps-react).